 Money Saving Tips For Cable And Satellite Television

-Get Rid of It: If we’re being honest, one of the best money saving tips for your cable bill is to get rid of it entirely.
+Get Rid of It: If we’re being honest, one of the best money-saving tips for your cable bill is to get rid of it entirely.
 Once you get rid of it, you’ll realize how much more time you have in your life and it can actually be kind of freeing.
 Although you may miss your shows, you might start being more present in life.
-We haven't cut ours completely because my husband has a thing for WWE Raw, but the majority of the shows and movies we enjoy, we can watch on Amazon Prime or Netflix.
+We haven't cut ours completely because one of my boys is a sports nut & I haven't' figured out how to get them otherwise, but the majority of the shows and movies we enjoy, we can watch on Amazon Prime or Netflix.

 Limit The Channels: Everyone knows they can save money on cable and satellite by limiting the amount of channels available.
 You can get the very basic channels and save a ton of money.
 However, the cable companies know what you want and they know you don’t want the very basic channels, but they’ll offer you this to keep you as a customer and hope to eventually get you to accept a higher package.